NRCan-IETS-CE-O-HBC/HTAP-projects/NBC-tiered-code/solar-threshold-study/documentation.md

-# Solar Threshold Study #
+# Proposed metrics to control risks of overheating in future residential energy codes #

+>  Julia Purdy, Chris Kirney & Alex Ferguson, <br />
->  Julia Purdy, Natural Resources Canada.
-Contact: julia.purdy@canada.ca
+>  CanmetENERGY Ottawa, Natural Resources Canada
 >
+>  Contact: julia.purdy@canada.ca
+>
 >  April 25, 2019

+[TOC]

 ## Synopsys ##

-These models are used to study the impact of overheating in Part 9 buildings.
+These files are part of an investigation into overheating in residential housing.
+The goal of this study is to propose a metric for evaluating the likelihood of a home to overheat relative to the reference house.
+Results from this study will also demonstrate how code requirements based on that metric would affect home design.

 ## Background ##